thor-com-se/certificates/Front-End Developer/Programming with JavaScript/notes.md

     - Rest operator can be used when destructuring an array to store the remaining elements with syntax `...` used as `const [a, b, c, ...d] = arrayName` where `d` is the remaining elements stored as a sub-array
       - Can be used in functions such as a tax function `function functionName(a, ...b) { return b.map(x => a * x)}` with call `functionName(1.1, 10, 20, 30, 40)`
       - Rest parameter must be the last parameter
-- JavaScript in the Browser
+- JavaScript in the browser
   - Modules (ES6) act independently meaning they can be added/removed/replaced as dependencies
     - Added in the browser HTML as `<script type="module">import ... from './...js'</script>`
     - Browsers block "cross-origin resource sharing" when attempting to access modules without a local/remote server